 Antidegradation

-In 1968, the State Water Board adopted California’s antidegradation policy by Resolution 68-16, “Statement of Policy with Respect to Maintaining High Quality of Waters in California,” which applies to surface and groundwater whose quality meets or exceeds water quality objectives and establishes the intent to maintain high quality waters of the state to the maximum extent possible.
-Whenever existing water quality is better than the quality established in applicable policies or plans, Resolution 68-16 provides that the high water quality must be maintained unless it can be demonstrated that any change in water quality will (1) be consistent with the maximum benefit to the people of the state, (2) not unreasonably affect present and anticipated beneficial uses of such water, and (3) not result in water quality less than that prescribed in applicable water quality control policies or plans.
+In 1968, the State Water Board adopted California’s antidegradation policy by Resolution No. 68-16, “Statement of Policy with Respect to Maintaining High Quality of Waters in California,” which applies to surface and groundwater whose quality meets or exceeds water quality objectives and establishes the intent to maintain high quality waters of the state to the maximum extent possible.
+Whenever existing water quality is better than the quality established in applicable policies or plans, Resolution No. 68-16 provides that the high water quality must be maintained unless it can be demonstrated that any change in water quality will (1) be consistent with the maximum benefit to the people of the state, (2) not unreasonably affect present and anticipated beneficial uses of such water, and (3) not result in water quality less than that prescribed in applicable water quality control policies or plans.
 Further, any activity that results in a discharge to high quality waters must use the best practicable treatment or control necessary to avoid a pollution or nuisance and to maintain the highest water quality consistent with the maximum benefit to the people of the state.

 The federal antidegradation policy, established in 1975, applies to surface water, regardless of the quality of the water.
 (40 C.F.R. § 131.12.)
 Under the federal policy, “existing instream water uses and the level of water quality necessary to protect the existing uses shall be maintained and protected.”
 (40 C.F.R. § 131.12(a)(1).)
 In addition, where the quality of waters exceeds levels necessary to support the protection and propagation of fish, shellfish, and wildlife and recreation in and on the water, that quality of water must be maintained and protected unless the state finds that (1) allowing lower quality is necessary to accommodate important economic or social development in the area in which the waters are located; (2) water quality is adequate to protect existing beneficial uses fully; and (3) the highest statutory and regulatory requirements for all new and existing point sources and all cost-effective and reasonable best management practices for nonpoint source control are achieved.
 (40 C.F.R. § 131.12(a)(2).)
-The State Water Board has interpreted Resolution 68-16 to incorporate the federal policy where the federal policy applies under federal law.
+The State Water Board has interpreted Resolution No. 68-16 to incorporate the federal policy where the federal policy applies under federal law.

 The State Water Board does not anticipate any degradation of water quality as a result of the adoption and implementation of the Provisions.
 The Provisions are intended to enhance water quality.
 The establishment of numeric toxicity water quality objectives would protect aquatic life beneficial uses, including but not limited to, WARM, COLD, WILD, EST, RARE, MIGR, SPWN, MAR, SAL, and WET.
 The Provisions would not supersede narrative toxicity objectives.
-The narrative toxicity objective could continue to be used to derive chemicalspecific limits and receiving water limitations.
+The narrative toxicity objective could continue to be used to derive chemical-specific limits and receiving water limitations.
 As discussed in Chapter 5 of this Staff Report, the proposed numeric water quality objectives for chronic and acute aquatic toxicity will provide a more consistent assessment of toxicity in ambient surface waters with greater confidence in the results because numeric water quality objectives provide clear RMDs for unacceptable toxicity.